NamelessMC/Nameless-Docker/README.md

 sudo apt install docker-compose
 ```

 Download [docker-compose.yml](https://github.com/NamelessMC/Nameless-Docker/raw/master/docker-compose.yml), optionally change some settings, then run `docker-compose up -d`.
-The default restart policy is `unless-stopped` so your website will start back up after a reboot.
+The default restart policy is `always` so your website will start back up after a reboot.

 When the containers are up, visit the website in a browser to start the installer.
 By default it listens on any interface, port 80.